galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing.md

 You can install Galasa for local running either from a downloadable zip file (zipped distribution) or directly from an update site.

-The Galasa zip file is available from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Download Eclipse Tools</a> website and can be extracted to a directory of your choice.
+The Galasa zip file is available from the <a href="https://ibm.github.io/mainframe-downloads/downloads.html" target="_blank">IBM Download Eclipse Tools</a> website and can be downloaded and extracted to a directory of your choice.
 The zip file contains two directories (Eclipse and Maven) and an `isolated.tar` file.
 The Eclipse directory contains the Eclipse plug-in, and the Maven directory contains dependencies that are required for building tests.
 The `.tar` file is an optional Docker image that hosts both directories.
 You might want to use the Docker image if you want to host Galasa on an internal server that can be accessed by other users.
 If you want to host Galasa on your local machine only, you do not need to use the Docker image.

 The zipped distribution allows users who do not have access to Maven Central, Eclipse Marketplace and Docker Hub from their company network to use Galasa.